jonasfehr/ofxTimeline/README.md

 The Audioplayer track has been re-instated.
 The *ofOpenALSoundPlayer_Timeline* class is an updated copy of the regular OF OpenAL sound player, except with most of its private members made protected in order to subclass it in *ofOpenALSoundPlayer_TimelineAdditions* which now only contains the code necessary to this addon.

 All examples should work except for the library ones.
-The *example-videoRenderer* example has a broken shader, so only mostly works.

 # ofxTimeline #
 ![Timeline](http://www.jamesgeorge.org/images/ofxtimeline/github/Header.png)